 Public school websites are required by law to follow Americans with Disabilities Act guidelines that affect the design and coding of navigation menus, links, images, color, tables, multimedia embeds and more.
 Talk to your IT department or look up the guidelines to make sure your content is accessible to everyone.

 Gutierrez uses a number of digital tools to create accessible content, ranging from free online tools, such as Skype and Google Classroom, to paid software, such as the literacy support solution Read&Write.

-This and a lot more is the focus of Gutierrez micro-course offered August 2-13 at ISTE's Summer Learning Academy.
+This and a lot more is the focus of Gutierrez on-demand micro-course offered as part of ISTE's Summer Learning Academy.
 Gutierrez created the course called “Designing for Inclusion” to help teachers with strategies to understand where their students are and to tailor instruction to meet their needs.

 Nicole Krueger is a freelance writer and journalist with a passion for finding out what makes learners tick.